‘Destiny 2’ Details Update Next Week For Masterwork Armor, Iron Banner Rewards, And Raid Bonuses

 Raid Changes

 Bungie is also taking a first pass at making Raid and Raid Lair rewards more interesting.
-Raid armor will now drop with specific perks that only work while on the Leviathan, just like players saw in Destiny 1.
+Raid armor will now drop with specific perks that only work while on the Leviathan, just like players saw in the original Destiny.
 The difference is these will come through various mods that give bonuses like 25 percent more damage from Solar abilities.

-The good news is Raid armor will drop with the new Legendary raid mods and players will be able to swap Raid mods without using them.
-The only catch is it will cost 1 Calus Token to exchange one mod with another.
+The good news is that Raid armor will drop with the new Legendary raid mods and players will be able to swap Raid mods without using them.
+The only catch is it will cost one Calus Token to exchange one mod with another.

 Other significant changes to Raids include giving double drops when completing a Prestige Raid.
 Guardians will no longer have to complete both the normal and Prestige raid for a shot at gear during a week.
 Additionally, Raid encounters will always drop a Raid piece going forward and the Raid Vendor will begin selling a rotating selection of Raid gear every week.